Snaacky/thewiki/docs/tutorials/comparison.md

   ```

 !!!warning
-Downscaling is generally not recommended, we suggest upscaling your sources to match the highest resolution unless you are specifically trying to demonstrate how a higher resolution file would compare on a lower resolution display.
+Downscaling is generally not recommended.
+We suggest upscaling your sources to match the highest resolution unless you have a specific reason (e.g. comparing how a higher resolution file would compare on a lower resolution display).
 !!!

 #### Trimming

 Removes the first *n* frames from the source.
-For example, `[24:]` will skip the first 24 frames and start the source at frame 25. *This should be used on sources that are out of sync.* To get the difference simply find a unique frame (such as a scene change) in both sources, note the frame numbers, and enter the difference.
+For example, `[24:]` will skip the first 24 frames and start the source at frame 25. *This should be used on sources that are out of sync.*

+To get the frame difference, find a unique frame (e.g. scene changes) in the correct and incorrect source.
+Note the frame numbers each one begin at, then set the difference of the two for the incorrect source.

 ```py
 ## Trimming: Trim frames to match clips (calculate the frame difference and enter the number here)